AMERICAN WEDDINGS BLOG

 Related: Browse Christian Wedding Ceremony Scripts in Our Library

-This religious ritual usually follows the exchange of vows and rings.
-To begin the ritual, the wedding officiant will introduce the meaning of the ceremony, say a few words about its importance, and will often read scripture from the Bible as the couple ties the braid.
+The Cord of Three Strands ceremony usually comes after the exchange of vows and wedding rings.
+To begin the ritual, your wedding officiant will talk about religious meaning of the ceremony and say a few words about its personal importance to you as a couple.
+They'll let you know when it's time to start the braid, and they might read scripture from the Bible as you work together to perform the ritual.

-After the braid has been made, the wedding officiant may guide the couple and their wedding guests in prayer before making the official pronouncement of marriage.
+After the braid has been made, the wedding officiant might guide you and your wedding guests in a short prayer, before making the official pronouncement of marriage.

 Below we’ve included a sample ceremony script for wedding officiants to use.
 You can use this example as-is, or modify it to suit your preferences.